 This summer we recorded and shot a music video at Red Triangle dead factory, Saint Petersburg, Russia

-We gathered at our Temple, took a guitar, pedal and a portable amp to make something unusual
+We gathered at our Temple, took a guitar, pedal and a portable amp to make something drony and unusual

 Photos of our performances and recording locations